-The Parish Council has designated areas shown in Appendix B as Local Green Space in accordance with paras 76-77 of the National Planning Policy Framework.
+The Parish Council has designated areas shown in Appendix D as Local Green Space in accordance with paras 76-77 of the National Planning Policy Framework.
 Proposals for redevelopment of land identified as Local Green Space will not be supported.
-Should the need arise, development for essential infrastructure will be granted in special circumstances, where the benefit outweighs any harm, and it can be demonstrated there are no reasonable alternative sites available.
-See Appendix B for list.